wilas/vbkick/README.md

 If you have trouble using script in bash 3, let me know - create issue or send mail to help.vbkick[at]gmail.com.

+Note: Probably will be ported to shell instead of bash.

 ```
     cd to_directory_with definition.cfg